Note

 API on an entire test dataset.

-Prerequisite set up steps for Azure AI Foundry Projects
+Prerequisite set up steps for Azure AI Foundry projects

-If this is your first time running evaluations and logging it to your Azure AI Foundry project, you might need to do a few additional setup steps.
+If this is your first time running evaluations and logging it to your Azure AI Foundry project, you might need to do a few additional setup steps:

 - Create and connect your storage account to your Azure AI Foundry project at the resource level.
 This bicep template provisions and connects a storage account to your Foundry project with key authentication.